sequence-sh/NuixConnector/documentation.md

 <a name="NuixCaseExists"></a>
 ## NuixCaseExists

-Asserts that a particular case exists or doesn't exist.
+A process that succeeds or fails depending on whether or not a particular case exists.
+Useful in Conditionals.

 |Parameter  |Type    |Required|Summary                                                                                   |Default|
 |:---------:|:------:|:------:|:----------------------------------------------------------------------------------------:|:-----:|